One-loop mass corrections and decay widths of Type II heavy string states: Explicit results

 \section{Explicit results}

 We are now ready to tackle the mass corrections to FRT states at increasing level $N$.
 To this aim, we explicitly evaluate the self-energy exploiting the regularization \eqref{regAmpl} for $N=2,3,4$ and then report the results for $N$ up to 10.
 Notice that massless states at level $N=1$ are stable and are protected against mass corrections.
-The integral \eqref{smallReg} is evaluated numerically and is observed to converge very quickly to a stable result when truncated up to the first term that exposes both positive powers of $q$ and $\bar{q}$.
+The integral \eqref{smallReg} is evaluated numerically and is observed to converge very quickly to a stable result when truncated up to the first term that exposes both positive powers of $q$ and $\bar{q}$.\\ At each mass level, the worldsheet integrals ${\cal I}_{2(N-1-k+n),\,2(N-1-k+\bar{n}),\,2(k-n),\,2(k-\bar{n})}$ were extracted using a Python code.
+The further integral on the modular parameter was then computed in Wolfram Mathematica.